 “Tara Beier is a prominent example of how dynamic, refreshing and eclectic the Folk panorama is, in its broader genre meaning.
 Listening to her work, even the most exigent sound literate will acknowledge how much she’s capable of pouring genuineness, devotion and passion into a too often virtualized, streaming-stifled and idea-lacking present music scene."- AMERICANA ROUTES

-Tara Beier is a Los Angeles based singer-songwriter, born in Vancouver, Canada.
-Known for her raw and beautiful voice and honest story-telling, she has a fiercely independent approach to music.
-While often drawn comparisons to artists like Angel Olsen, First Aid Kit, Neko Case and Stevie Nicks, she succinctly holds her own within the alternative folk-scene.
+Tara Beier is a LA based singer-songwriter, born in Canada.
+Known for her raw, beautiful voice and honest story-telling, she has a fiercely independent approach to music.
+Her signature sound is a blend of folk, alternative, country and pop.

 As the image of the singer-songwriter evolves in the 21st Century, artists like Tara Beier are at the forefront, bridging past and future sounds while offering a lyrical perspective both personal and universal.
 It’s the foundation of her new six-song EP, California 1970 (2017), which brilliantly builds on what she began with her acclaimed debut album, produced by Bret Higgins of the Great Lake Swimmers, Hero & The Sage (2016).